Most cold emails end up in the spam folders or trash – never to be seen again.

 Remind your recipients that whether they respond is ultimately their choice.
 This technique builds your credibility and trust as a sender and doubles your chance that your recipients will say yes to your offer.

-14. Make Your CTA Clear and Easy
+20. Make Your CTA Clear and Easy To Follow

 Make your call-to-action (what you’re mainly asking for) clear.